Abstract submission deadline: 4 December 2020

 Examines how predicted climate change may impact food quality and nutrient content as well as the role of resource use efficiency such as water and nitrogen for sustainable agriculture.

 Includes both beneficial and detrimental interactions, how these may be impacted by climate change, changes in plant diseases and pests, and the exploitation of plant-microbe interactions to reduce the impact of climate change.

 Reducing the impact of agriculture on climate change

 Moving to low impact, efficient and sustainable practices, reducing CO2 emissions and pollution from crop and animal production, innovative agronomic practices.

 Innovative breeding practices

 New technologies to support advances in breeding climate resilient crops.
-Genetic improvement for adaptation to climate change (e.g. heat tolerance, increased utilisation of elevated CO2).
+Genetic improvement for adaptation to climate change, including heat tolerance and increased utilisation of elevated CO2.

 New crops for a new climate

-Success stories on adaptation to climate change and their drivers.
-Is a New Green Revolution arriving: promises, fictions or reality?
-Application of genetic diversity, germplasm and wild relatives.
+Success stories on adaptation to climate change and their drivers, including the application of genetic diversity, germplasm and wild relatives.

 Once the paper is accepted, at least one of the authors must register for the conference and present the paper at the conference.